Cosmetics

 There is no special permit needed in Iceland when marketing cosmetic products from another country.
 As Iceland is within the EEA the above mentioned requirements must be fulfilled and that is the responsibility of the manufacturer in France.

-What on the other hand should be taken into consideration when marketing cosmetic products that are produced in countries like France is the language requirement, which is, according to the national regulation no. 577/2013 on cosmetics, that they are labelled in Icelandic, English or Nordic language other than Finnish.
+What on the other hand should be taken into consideration when marketing cosmetic products that are produced in countries like France is the language requirement, which is, according to the national Regulation No 577/2013 on cosmetics, that they are labelled in Icelandic, English or Nordic language other than Finnish.
 If labelling is not in any of these languages, their marketing in our country is not allowed.
-There is also a requirement that the conditions of use and warnings according to column i. in Annexes III, V and VI of the Regulation (EC) no 1223/2009 shall be in Icelandic.
+There is also a requirement that the conditions of use and warnings according to column i. in Annexes III, V and VI of the Regulation (EC) No 1223/2009 shall be in Icelandic.
 This goes first and foremost for products containing certain ingredients which may potentially cause health damage.

 7. What are the rules apply on safety assessment for cosmetics?